Below you will find a detailed list of application steps. It is your responsibility to ensure that your application is

 Applications will not be accepted after the deadline.
 Around 25 students are admitted per program.

 *The Year in Munich application is different than the standard application for other programs.
-Year in Munich Students should refer to the detailed application instructions halfway down this page.
+Year in Munich Students should refer to the detailed application instructions on the Year of Study in Munich page.

 The Overseas & Off-Campus Programs application system allows students to save their incomplete application using their Lewis & Clark email address.
 The application consists of four pages with the final page requiring 4-5 short answer essays, each with a maximum of 250 words.
 To preview the essays, please follow this link.
 We recommend drafting your essays in a word processing platform first, and later pasting them into the application portal.
 Completing your application will take about 30-45 minutes, excluding essays.